Teradyne (NASDAQ:TER) Price Target Raised to $180.00 at Rosenblatt Securities

-Teradyne (NASDAQ:TER) had its price target boosted by investment analysts at Rosenblatt Securities from $158.00 to $180.00 in a research report issued on Friday, Analyst Ratings Network reports.
-The firm presently has a “buy” rating on the stock.
-Rosenblatt Securities’ price target indicates a potential upside of 43.91% from the company’s previous close.
+Teradyne (NASDAQ:TER) had its target price increased by Rosenblatt Securities from $158.00 to $180.00 in a report published on Thursday morning, Benzinga reports.
+Rosenblatt Securities currently has a buy rating on the stock.

-A number of other research analysts have also commented on the company.
-Citigroup increased their price objective on Teradyne from $107.00 to $162.00 in a report on Monday, January 25th.
-Morgan Stanley increased their price objective on Teradyne from $138.00 to $148.00 and gave the company an “overweight” rating in a report on Thursday.
-Credit Suisse Group increased their price objective on Teradyne from $125.00 to $150.00 and gave the company a “neutral” rating in a report on Thursday.
-Bank of America raised Teradyne from a “neutral” rating to a “buy” rating in a report on Monday, January 11th.
-Finally, Zacks Investment Research raised Teradyne from a “hold” rating to a “buy” rating and set a $144.00 target price on the stock in a report on Wednesday, January 13th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and eleven have issued a buy rating to the company.
-The company presently has an average rating of “Buy” and an average target price of $127.56.
+Other analysts have also issued reports about the company.
+Bank of America upgraded Teradyne from a neutral rating to a buy rating in a research note on Monday, January 11th.
+Morgan Stanley lifted their price target on shares of Teradyne from $138.00 to $148.00 and gave the company an overweight rating in a research report on Wednesday.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Teradyne from $140.00 to $150.00 and gave the company a buy rating in a research note on Thursday, April 29th.
+Citigroup increased their price objective on shares of Teradyne from $107.00 to $162.00 in a research report on Monday, January 25th.
+Finally, DA Davidson cut their price objective on Teradyne from $155.00 to $135.00 and set a neutral rating on the stock in a report on Friday, January 29th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
+Teradyne presently has a consensus rating of Buy and a consensus target price of $127.56.

-In related news, CEO Mark E. Jagiela sold 57,941 shares of the firm’s stock in a transaction that occurred on Thursday, February 4th.
-The stock was sold at an average price of $123.71, for a total transaction of $7,167,881.11.
-Following the completion of the transaction, the chief executive officer now owns 320,637 shares in the company, valued at approximately $39,666,003.27.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Edwin J. Gillis sold 19,015 shares of the firm’s stock in a transaction that occurred on Thursday, March 11th.
-The stock was sold at an average price of $111.29, for a total value of $2,116,179.35.
-Following the transaction, the director now owns 22,633 shares of the company’s stock, valued at approximately $2,518,826.57.
+In related news, Director Edwin J. Gillis sold 19,015 shares of the stock in a transaction that occurred on Thursday, March 11th.
+The stock was sold at an average price of $111.29, for a total transaction of $2,116,179.35.
+Following the completion of the sale, the director now directly owns 22,633 shares of the company’s stock, valued at $2,518,826.57.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Mark E. Jagiela sold 90,545 shares of the firm’s stock in a transaction dated Thursday, March 18th.
+The stock was sold at an average price of $114.38, for a total value of $10,356,537.10.
+Following the completion of the transaction, the chief executive officer now owns 281,413 shares of the company’s stock, valued at approximately $32,188,018.94.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 185,613 shares of company stock valued at $21,656,282 in the last 90 days.
-0.62% of the stock is owned by corporate insiders.
+Over the last three months, insiders have sold 127,672 shares of company stock valued at $14,488,401.
+0.62% of the stock is currently owned by insiders.

-Several institutional investors have recently bought and sold shares of TER.
-Vontobel Asset Management Inc. raised its position in Teradyne by 158.8% in the 4th quarter.
-Vontobel Asset Management Inc. now owns 2,171,789 shares of the company’s stock valued at $270,490,000 after purchasing an additional 1,332,769 shares during the last quarter.
-Morgan Stanley raised its position in Teradyne by 81.2% in the 4th quarter.
-Morgan Stanley now owns 1,729,610 shares of the company’s stock valued at $207,363,000 after purchasing an additional 775,186 shares during the last quarter.
-Bank of New York Mellon Corp raised its position in Teradyne by 6.1% in the 4th quarter.
-Bank of New York Mellon Corp now owns 1,677,873 shares of the company’s stock valued at $201,159,000 after purchasing an additional 97,008 shares during the last quarter.
-Sumitomo Mitsui Trust Holdings Inc. raised its position in Teradyne by 80.9% in the 1st quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 1,557,915 shares of the company’s stock valued at $189,567,000 after purchasing an additional 696,575 shares during the last quarter.
-Finally, Nordea Investment Management AB raised its position in Teradyne by 31.3% in the 4th quarter.
-Nordea Investment Management AB now owns 1,525,203 shares of the company’s stock valued at $182,857,000 after purchasing an additional 363,652 shares during the last quarter.
-Institutional investors and hedge funds own 94.85% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Norges Bank bought a new position in Teradyne in the fourth quarter valued at about $163,283,000.
+Vontobel Asset Management Inc. increased its position in Teradyne by 158.8% in the fourth quarter.
+Vontobel Asset Management Inc. now owns 2,171,789 shares of the company’s stock worth $270,490,000 after purchasing an additional 1,332,769 shares during the last quarter.
+Morgan Stanley boosted its holdings in shares of Teradyne by 81.2% in the 4th quarter.
+Morgan Stanley now owns 1,729,610 shares of the company’s stock worth $207,363,000 after purchasing an additional 775,186 shares during the period.
+Sumitomo Mitsui Trust Holdings Inc. lifted its stake in Teradyne by 80.9% in the first quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 1,557,915 shares of the company’s stock worth $189,567,000 after purchasing an additional 696,575 shares during the last quarter.
+Finally, Nikko Asset Management Americas Inc. increased its stake in Teradyne by 628.3% in the 1st quarter.
+Nikko Asset Management Americas Inc. now owns 718,855 shares of the company’s stock worth $87,470,000 after buying an additional 620,157 shares during the period.
+94.85% of the stock is currently owned by institutional investors and hedge funds.

 Teradyne, Inc designs, develops, manufactures, sells, and supports automatic test equipment worldwide.
 The company operates through Semiconductor Test, System Test, Industrial Automation, and Wireless Test segments.
 The Semiconductor Test segment offers products and services for wafer level and device package testing in automotive, industrial, communications, consumer, smartphones, computer and electronic game, and other applications.